msillano/ms_symtools/MDexchange/README.md

 ### Import MD to SyMenu
 Once the edit phase is complete, the user must save the updated file.
 In MarkdownPad2: *file|Export|Export HTML*.

-The `MD2SyMenuImport` tool keeps the file HTML exported by *MarkdownPad2* and merge it back into the existing `SyMenuItem.zip` file, updating all changed menu items,  in one step.
+The `MD2SyMenuImport` tool keeps the HTML file exported by *MarkdownPad2* and merges it back into the existing `SyMenuItem.zip` file, updating all changed menu items,  in one step.

 One feature is that you can update the full menu or just a branch.
-Delete all lines before and after the area of interest, to obtain the required branch as root node: the 'import' will replace the old menu branch with the new version.
+Delete all lines before and after the area of interest, to get the required branch as the root node: the 'import' will replace the old menu branch with the new version.

-Or you can esport only items, into a flat list.
-After edit, the 'import' replaces all updated items in the rigth place of the tree.
+Or you can export just items, in a flat list.
+After modification, the 'import' replaces all updated items in the correct location in the tree.

-*Perhaps the best use of this tool is the creation of big classification tree, in the case of reorganizations of your SyMenu. (e.g. creation of a SyMenu specialozed in Multimedia).
-In case of large menus it is mandatory to have a robust tree hierarchy, which then can be updated gradually, even before reaching Drakkn's [more than 3'000+ Items](https://www.ugmfree.it/Forum/messages.aspx?TopicID=817)* :).
+*Perhaps the best use of this tool is the creation of large classification tree, in the case of reorganizations of your SyMenu. (e.g. creation of a SyMenu specialozed in Multimedia).
+In case of large menus it is mandatory to have a robust tree hierarchy, which then can be updated gradually, even before reaching the [more than 3'000+](https://www.ugmfree.it/Forum/messages.aspx?TopicID=817) Drakkn Items :).*

 Done.